Mupen64-Rewrite/TinCan/README.rst

 this repository.
 Keep note of where vcpkg is installed, as it’ll be important later.

-Install Qt 6, Boost, and Protobuf:
+Install the dependencies:

 .. code:: powershell

    cd <vcpkg root>
-   .\vcpkg install qtbase:x64-windows boost:x64-windows protobuf:x64-windows
+   .\vcpkg install qtbase:x64-windows boost:x64-windows protobuf:x64-windows fmt:x64-windows

 This can take a **very** long time, as vcpkg currently compiles everything from source, Qt included.